MicrosoftDocs/visualstudio-docs/docs/debugger/using-tracepoints.md

    Your tracepoint is now set.
 Hit the &quot;Close&quot; button if all you want to do is log some information to the Output Window.

-6.If you want to add some conditions on when your message is displayed check the conditions box
+6. If you want to add conditions that determine whether your message is displayed, select the **Conditions** checkbox.

 ![Checked Conditions Box](../debugger/media/checkedconditionsbox.png "Checked Conditions Box")